-Vermonters can no longer take the safety of our drinking water for granted.
-In 2016, the widespread contamination of drinking water in Bennington County with toxic chemicals grabbed our attention and forced the question: exactly how safe is our drinking water?
+A version of this blog was published on September 12.
+New Englanders can no longer take the safety of our drinking water for granted.
+The widespread contamination of drinking water supplies in New England and the United States with toxic chemicals has grabbed our attention and forced the question: just how safe is our drinking water?…